coding-to-music/battlecode2021/README.md

 There is a very good set of detailed instructions about vscode cloud settings sync [HERE](https://code.visualstudio.com/docs/editor/settings-sync)

-### Setup a password for cloud sync - you will be prompted for each time you start vscode
+### Setup a password for cloud sync - you will be prompted each time you start vscode
 <img width="800px" src="https://github.com/coding-to-music/battlecode2021/blob/main/Assets/choose-password-for-vscode-sync-data.png?raw=true" align="center" alt="choose-password-for-vscode-sync-data.png" />
 </b>